 So, it was Interpreter Appreciation Day two days ago, which is supposedly “extremely problematic.”
-There are some deaf people arguing that the day should not exist.
-According to varying accounts, it is because (1) interpreters do not actually make sacrifices; (2) interpreters are the ones who should thank deaf people for their existence, not the other way around; (3) there are some unprofessional, unqualified interpreters who are undeserving of appreciation; (4) interpreters represent oppressive, at worst, and paternalistic, at best, forces in our daily lives; and, finally, (5) the day, because of the aforementioned reasons, triggers some deaf people.
+There are some deaf people arguing the day should not exist.
+According to varying accounts, it is because (1) interpreters do not actually make ‘sacrifices’; (2) interpreters are the ones who should thank deaf people, not the other way around; (3) unprofessional, unqualified interpreters who are undeserving of appreciation exist; (4) interpreters represent oppressive, at worst, and paternalistic, at best, forces in our daily lives; and, finally, (5) the day, because of the aforementioned reasons, triggers some deaf people.

 I admittedly would not have known any of this if I had not logged onto Twitter last night.